 Beavers and people

 Sussex Wildlife Trust hope that local people and future generations can once again get to know these intriguing animals as a local Sussex species.
-Our intention is not to sustain an enclosed population of captive Beavers, but to investigate the potential for Beavers to be slowly re-integrated into our landscapes at a catchment scale.
+Our intention is not to sustain an enclosed population of captive Beavers, but to support the return of Beavers as they are slowly re-integrated into our landscapes at a catchment scale.
 It has been a long time since Beavers have been part of our landscapes however, so we need to re-introduce people back to the Beavers too.
-Beaver reintroductions necessarily work closely with local landowners and others to inform them about the pros and cons of having Beavers in their landscape.
+Beaver reintroductions necessarily work closely with local landowners and others to inform them how to coexist with Beavers once again, back in their landscape.
 These captive Beaver populations will enable us to show people what to expect, and how Beavers might transform our local landscapes.
 We also hope that people will give these quiet, nocturnal animals some space whilst they adjust to their new surroundings.

 The Sussex Beaver Group

-The Sussex Beaver Group is led by Sussex Wildlife Trust in partnership with the Knepp Estate, The National Trust, The University of Exeter, Beaver Trust, Southern Water, Natural England, the Environment Agency, National Farmers Union, The High Weald AONB, the South Downs National Park and the Ouse and Adur Rivers Trust.
+The Sussex Beaver Group is led by Sussex Wildlife Trust in partnership with the Knepp Estate, The National Trust, The University of Exeter, Southern Water, Natural England, the Environment Agency, National Farmers Union, The High Weald AONB, the South Downs National Park, Arun and Rother Rivers Trust and the Ouse and Adur Rivers Trust.
 The aim of the group is to understand the impact of beavers in the Sussex landscape and to support others who may have an interest in applying for a licence.

-Expert advice is provided by Mark Elliott of the Devon Beaver Trial and Roisin Campbell-Palmer, an independent Beaver consultant.
+Expert advice is provided by Mark Elliott of the Devon Beaver Trial and The Beaver Trust.